hemidactylus/ostracion/ostracion_app/resources/guides_markdown/admin_guide.md

 users of Ostracion can and cannot do. _Note: for the permission algebra outlined below, every user is treated as belonging to this role._

+In addition, there are:

+- **app roles**, which cannot be tied to boxes but only to users, which enable said users to access the apps;
+- **user-specific roles**, automatically attached to each single user (and not attachable to other users), handy if the administrato wants to define per-user access rights to boxes.

 ### How box permissions and roles combine for a user

 In general, administrators can set permissions for all roles on all boxes,